\"Writing.Com

 Ask & Answer

-I got the following responses to my last Horror/Scary newsletter "The Sound of Horror
+I got the following responses to my last Horror/Scary newsletter "The Sound of HorrorOpen in new Window.

 I know that creepy sounds definitely add to the horror for me.

-LJPC - the tortoise wrote: Hi Giselle -- This is an excellent newsletter!
+LJPC - the tortoise Author Icon wrote: Hi Giselle -- This is an excellent newsletter!
 Yes, it's so important to involve all a reader's senses - not just "sight" (describing what the characters see).
 The sounds you chose and the way you described them were perfect!
 Thanks so much for the NL! *Bigsmile*

 ~ Laura